 As the new century dawned in 1901, fashion was quickly changing.
 Soon hemlines would rise while necklines would fall, and dress styles began to hug a woman’s body.
 Wedding fashions, however, did not change as drastically and were somewhat behind the times compared to streetwear.
 Wedding traditions, on the other hand, are surprisingly recognizable.
 Let’s examine Edwardian wedding fashion and traditions.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 At the beginning of the era, wedding fashion was transitioning from the 1890s.
 Wedding dresses had puffy sleeves and high, stiff necklines.
 The wedding party often wore large hats.